giannistek1/rpd-player/README.md

 Tyically in South Korea they last an hour <br/>
 However in other countries they may be for the whole afternoon from 12:00-18:00 with several short breaks and several different playlists of each 1-2 hours with different twists, other dancing minigames and/or different dancecrews covering mashups or full songs.

-## Supported platforms and scope
+## Scope
-- Android, iOS (Todo), Windows
+- Platforms: Android, iOS and hopefully Windows
 - Music player will only play mp3, because it is high quality and compressed.
 - Playlists will be saved locally and online.
-- Only Korean, Chinese, Japanese, English and Thai songs for now.
+- Only Korean, Chinese-pop, Japanese-pop, English and Thai-pop songs for now.
-- Dance practices for most songs included with priority for more popular songs.
+- Todo: Dance practices for most songs included with priority for more popular songs.
-- May make an account system to save and load your own playlists online.
+- Future: May make an account system to save and load your own playlists online.
-- May add bpm per song to add countings and make animation based on bpm.
+- Future: May add bpm per song to add countings and make animation based on bpm.

 ## Problems solved and benefits:
 - Todo: Hours of searching and editing music/videos -> Mere minutes of making a RPD playlist by importing your songlist or searching one by one.